emmercm/www/src/blog/_amortize-your-learning.md.md

 ## Audience two: your organization

-If writing how-to guides for selfish reasons isn't enough motivation, try writing it for altruistic reasons.
+If writing how-to guides for selfish reasons isn't enough motivation, try writing them for altruistic reasons.

-Again taking either either of the above situations, let's say that it turns out that your team needs to repeat the process somewhat frequently, and you just happened to be the first person tasked with it.
-If you didn't enjoy the digital archaeology, it's highly likely that your teammates or colleagues won't either.
+Again taking either of the above situations, let's say that it turns out that your team needs to repeat the process somewhat frequently, and you just happened to be the first person tasked with it.
+If _you_ didn't enjoy the digital archaeology, it's highly likely that your teammates or colleagues won't either.
 Especially if you found some traps such as config parameters that seem important but don't actually control anything, or worse, parameters that control something unrelated to their name.

 All of this advice is doubly important if you work on a team whose customers are other engineers at your company, such as a platform team.
 You should be prioritizing self-service for them so that you can focus on providing a quality product.

 Here are some example how-to guides you could write today:

 - Local development & testing instructions for your services, especially if they differ from your organization's norms
-- Deployment steps for your services, in case there are multiple manual steps that need coordination
+- Deployment steps for your services, in case multiple manual steps need coordination
-- A list of custom metrics emmitted by your services and what they mean
+- A list of custom metrics emitted by your services and what they mean
 - How to use one of your team's admin tools (and no, strict RPC schemas are not self-descriptive)

 ## Audience three: the public

 You should be motivated by both helping yourself and your colleagues, but if not, write how-to guides for clout.

-If in the course of your daily tasks you have learned something generalizable or publicly applicable, blog about it!
+If in the course of your daily tasks, you have learned something generalizable or publicly applicable, blog about it!
 You would be surprised how helpful it can be to someone else.
 If the [Reddit blackout of 2023](https://en.wikipedia.org/wiki/2023_Reddit_API_controversy) taught us anything, it's that a lot of valuable knowledge exists on the internet, and sometimes it's only in one or two Google-crawled places.
 You have valuable knowledge, and others should feel honored for you to share it.

 I wrote [Bash Environment Variable Defaults](/blog/bash-environment-variable-defaults) because I wanted a "snack" article that was easy to write, and even though it's relatively niche, it's in my top five articles by hits.
 On the other hand, I wrote [Docker Shell vs. Exec Form](/blog/docker-shell-vs.-exec-form) mostly as an article to support [You Don't Need an Init System for Node.js in Docker](/blog/you-don-t-need-an-init-system-for-node.js-in-docker), but the former gets nearly 10x the hits.
-There is so much more information for Docker and related technologies that I thought it would get lost in the noise.
+There is so much more information about Docker and related technologies that I thought it would get lost in the noise.
 But you never know what people will find valuable!

 There are also selfish reasons to share information publicly, and it's ok to be selfish!
-Your company may have a public engineering blog that is in constant need of volunteers, and maybe contributing published articles helps you with your next promotion.
+Your company may have a public engineering blog that is in constant need of volunteers, and maybe contributing published articles can help you with your next promotion.
 Or maybe you're ready to move on from your company and you're looking to pump up your credentials.
 Or maybe you're trying to build a presence on social media and in engineering circles.
 Being publicly visible can help all of these goals!

 ## Closing thoughts